Left Navigation

 Two provisions prohibit discrimination based on sexual orientation and gender identity.

-2. 5 U.S.C. § 2302(b)(10) prohibits agencies from discriminating against employees based on conduct that does not adversely affect job performance.
-This prohibition has long been recognized as barring discrimination based on sexual orientation and gender identity.
+2. 5 U.S.C. § 2302(b)(10) more broadly prohibits agencies from discriminating against employees based on conduct that does not adversely affect job performance.
+This prohibition has long been recognized as barring discrimination related to sexual orientation and gender identity.

 Factsheets and Guides